AmBha21/Theory-of-Computation/README.txt

     3. nfa_to_dfa.py: converts nfa from main.py into dfa graphical form ====Outputs====> dfa.png
     4. nfa_datatype.py + regex_datatype.py: define our two datatypes needed to handle both regex and nfas

-All test files are located in pyTests
-    - TESTING.txt highlights files and directories found in /pyTests Further documentation can be found in TESTING.txt

 *Note the pyTests directory holds our python test files and are not part of the source files needed

 Though all methods are important, some ones worth mentioning are: